Listen to this blog

 With our years of experience in both manual and automated testing, we proffer some of the top generic use cases that would justify manual testing.

 Heightened Ability to Attest Device Compatibility and PermissionsTesting manually will quickly bring to the fore the causes of any incompatibility of a device.
-Any compatibility issues can only be found by installing an app on a device, and this would enable testers to speedily remove the issues before they become a sore point with the end users.
+Any compatibility issues can only be found by installing an app on a device, and this would enable testers to speedily remove the issues before they become a sore point with the end-users.
 Additionally, compatibility testing is not a frequently undertaken or repetitive task, and hence it would be feasible to conduct manual testing.
 Our QA testers also use manual testing to check device permissions, when the usage of these permissions would be low.
 Manual testing on a real device becomes the most effective method when the app would need users to run and maintain several levels of permissions.

 Speedy Replication of Reported Bugs by a UserIt would be easier for developers to retrace the exact steps taken by a user that led to an issue.
 It would also help the developer to understand the exact place and reasons for the issue.
-Since the developer would need to set up a testing framework, input requirements, create scenarios and run tests, manual testing would prove a lot more effective.
+Since the developer would need to set up a testing framework, input requirements, create scenarios, and run tests, manual testing would prove a lot more effective.

 Standby Mode App ResponsesAs a standard for all mobile devices, the app must respond as expected in the standby mode – that is not run any tasks in the background.
-Our mobile app testing experts use manual testing for the standby mode to ensure that there is no unexpected activity in the app, and that the app functions as intended.
+Our mobile app testing experts use manual testing for the standby mode to ensure that there is no unexpected activity in the app and that the app functions as intended.

 Speedier Assessment of User Interface and ExperienceAs a leading QA company we understand that manual testing on real devices is the most efficient approach to undertaking UI testing.
-Through manual testing we are also able to quickly ascertain whether the UX functionality of an app is working as intended.
+Through manual testing, we are also able to quickly ascertain whether the UX functionality of an app is working as intended.
 Manual testing is more effective since it enables the simulation of real user interactions with the app, and early identification of bugs (before the user encounters them)

 Ascertaining Navigation Issues with the AppThe best way to view the app from the user’s perspective is to manually test the accessibility and navigation of the app.
 Each user has her or his peculiar user issues, and it would not be possible to understand and rectify these without manual testing.
-Real people interacting in real time with the app would be the best method to ascertain navigation issues.
+Real people interacting in real-time with the app would be the best method to ascertain navigation issues.

 Ascertain App Performance in the Presence of other Running AppsAny app would need to run and work seamlessly parallel with other apps.
-Through manual testing it is possible to uncover any problems with the app when there are other apps running simultaneously.
+Through manual testing, it is possible to uncover any problems with the app when there are other apps running simultaneously.

 As a leading software testing company, Codoid understands the value of manual testing on real devices and views it as an indispensable method to assess the quality of mobile apps and speedy User Interfaces.
-Connect with us to leverage our experience with manual testing of physical and in the cloud devices, and ensure the best UI and UX for your app users.
+Connect with us to leverage our experience with manual testing of physical and cloud devices, and ensure the best UI and UX for your app users.